-There are 39 comments left for Federal Tax ID Numbers for Non-U.S. CitizensSHARON SHAW said: Saturday, May 9, 2020
+There are 41 comments left for Federal Tax ID Numbers for Non-U.S. CitizensEbuka said: Monday, November 9, 2020

 Hello, i'm trying to obtain an EIN number to trade in the US as a foreign company but the IRS are not taking live chats and faxes not going through.
 Can you help me with this?
 If so what are your fees?
 ThanksHBS Staff replied: Monday, May 11, 2020